May Newsletter | Save Sunshine Shelter Kids

 Looking Ahead: Despite relocation challenges, outreach efforts are achieving better outcomes in communities with lower levels of drug activity.
 These environments provide greater opportunities for successful rehabilitation, reintegration, and long-term stability for vulnerable children.

-Education Programs Report Isaiah
+Education Programs Report

 EDUCATION PROGRAMS